g-mittal/angular-ekart/README.md

 template reference variable -
 if we click button and want to pass data from input tag, we create template reference variable eg - #searchInput in search.component.html

+template reference variable for component in container.component.html, productListComponentRefVar is the reference variable for product-list component we access properties of product-list.component.ts in container html

+viewChild()
+in search.component.html,
+we access searchInput template reference variable only when updateSearchText() is called ie when search button is clicked but we want to access searchInput as soon as searchInput loads